P-Layer-app/download/README.md

 1. Tracks in this category become voice tracks.
 2. You can attach them to music cards.

+How the system knows a track has an intro:

+1. Intro must be marked in advance in `Audio Editor`.
+2. Put `Intro` marker at the point where instrumental intro ends and vocals begin.
+3. If `Intro` is not marked, the track is treated as having no intro.

-How to attach:
+How to attach voice track manually:

+1. Take voice track from `Library`.
-1. Drag voice track onto a music track card in queue.
+2. Drag it onto a music track card and release.
+3. This works both in Studio queue and in `Playlist Editor`.

 Result:

 1. Card shows `🎤` badge.
-2. Voice track plays in intro or in-out depending on markers.
+2. Voice track plays over the intro.
+3. Voice track ends exactly at the point where vocals begin (`Intro` marker).

 How to detach:

 1. Click `✖` in voice badge on card.

+Automatic voice track rotation:

+1. Create a separate folder on disk for voice tracks.
+2. Put prepared voice tracks into that folder.
+3. Connect this folder in `Settings -> Categories` as `Category Path` for your voice category.
+4. Enable `Play Over` for that category.
+5. Tracks from this category can then be used for regular voice break rotation during the hour.

 ## 13.1 VT Recorder (VoiceTrack Studio): Record Your Own Voice Track